hpc/charliecloud/doc/tutorial.rst

 We’ll run this application interactively.
 One could also put similar steps in a Slurm batch script.

 First, obtain a two-node allocation and load the Charliecloud module.
-(If your cluster doesn’t have Charliecloud as a module, you can install Charliecloud in your home directory.)

 ::